Dhadak 2

 Dhadak 2 is a 2025 Indian Hindi-language romantic drama film written and directed by Shazia Iqbal and produced by Dharma Productions, Zee Studios and Cloud 9 Pictures.
-A spiritual sequel to Dhadak (2018) and a remake of the Tamil film Pariyerum Perumal (2018), it stars Siddhant Chaturvedi and Triptii Dimri in the lead roles.
+A spiritual sequel to Dhadak (2018) and a remake of the Tamil film Pariyerum Perumal (2018), it stars Siddhant Chaturvedi and Triptii Dimri.

-Dhadak 2 was released theatrically on 1 August 2025 to positive reviews.
+Dhadak 2 was released theatrically on 1 August 2025 to positive reviews, but underperformed at the box office, grossing approximately ₹30 crore worldwide against a production budget of ₹60 crore.